jtbspace/Blog-data/README.md

 # blog-data
 My data for my blog ph-pages project
+Unzip files the:
-# !!!!When running these files open the Blog and Blog-server folders with npm start!!!
+# !!!!When running these files open BOTH the Blog and Blog-server folders with npm start!!!